 Galin Jones

-I am Professor and Director of the School of Statistics at the University of Minnesota.
-I am also affialiated with the Institute for Research in Statistics and its Applications, the UM Data Science program, and the Data Science in Multi-messenger Astrophysics program.
+I am Dr. Lynn Y. S. Lin Professor of Statistics and Director of the School of Statistics at the University of Minnesota.
+I am also Co-Chair of the UMN Data Science and AI Hub.

-My main research interests are in Markov chain Monte Carlo, statistical theory and methods in both Bayesian and frequentist domains, neuroimaging applications, and astrostatistics.
-I have also collaborated with a wide range of researchers including psychologists, veterinarians, librarians, and ecologists, among others.
+My main research interests are in Markov chain Monte Carlo, statistical theory and methods in both Bayesian and frequentist domains, applications in neuroimaging, astrophysics, and the physical sciences.
+I have a strong interest in interdisciplinary research and have collaborated with a wide range of researchers including psychologists, veterinarians, librarians, and ecologists, among others.

 I earned a PhD in Statistics from the University of Florida in 2001.
-I am a fellow of the American Statistical Association and a fellow of the Institute for Mathematical Statistics.
-Co-Editor for Journal of Computational and Graphical Statistics.
+I am a fellow of both the American Statistical Association and the Institute for Mathematical Statistics.
+Past Editor of Journal of Computational and Graphical Statistics.

 When I’m not doing statistics, I’d mostly rather be outside.
 Preferably in the mountains.